jedevc/afnom-missing-semester/statement_of_intent.md

 ### Assumptions / Requirements

-We assume students have access to a Linux computer for MS.  Please drop by the [Linux Installfest](https://linux.afnom.net) on September 27th, 2023 if you're interested in getting help installing Linux onto your personal computer.
-Alternatively, you may use the SoCS's lab machines or a remote linux system if you have access to one.
+We assume students have access to a Linux computer for MS.  Please drop by the [Linux Installfest](https://linux.afnom.net) on October 2nd, 2024 if you're interested in getting help installing Linux onto your personal computer.
+Alternatively, you can use the [guide](https://linux.afnom.net), or you may use a remote linux system if you have access to one.

 ### Who is this for?

-We are targeting all computer science students who would like to gain more familiarity with Linux.
-While these skills are not explicitly required in first year modules (with the exception of version control), you may find they help you work more efficiently and effectively.
+We are targeting all students who would like to gain more familiarity with Linux.
+For Computer Science, these skills are not explicitly required in first year modules (with the exception of version control), however you may find they help you work more efficiently and effectively.
 Second Year students will need some of the tools described herein for their coursework and so it is recommended to start in your first year to get a head start.
 We also welcome third year undergraduates, masters students (specifically conversion masters) and PhDs -- everyone is welcome.

 ### Format and Content